Andrew K. Benton

 The sense of community that Benton spoke of in his inaugural address pertained to the school's identity.
 Pepperdine must not, he said, fall into the trap of choosing between being "academically excellent or true to our faith," and his determination to keep the University's mission in sight at all times never wavered.
 Perhaps less intentionally, Benton also personally nurtured the sense of community that those affiliated with the school experienced.
 He enjoyed getting to know the students, considering his own home on the campus as "the students' clubhouse."
 He taught a law class each year as a way to both contribute to the academic vigor that the school had come to be known for and to also keep in touch with students.
 Benton and his wife hosted gatherings and attended a multitude of student events, letting the student body develop an intimacy and comfort level with him and the first lady that is rarely found on a campus the size of Pepperdine.
 In an interview a few months before his retirement, he said that he wanted students and alumni to feel that Pepperdine was their home, and he made every effort over the course of his career to engender that sentiment.

 Beyond the warm, communal atmosphere that Benton reinforced through both his official duties and personal correspondence, Pepperdine also thrived academically under his leadership.
 He understood the tension between scholarship and excellence in teaching and was determined to ensure that the faculty of all five Pepperdine schools were exemplary in both arenas.
 During his tenure the University's research centers and institutes grew dramatically: the School of Law established the Palmer Center for Entrepreneurship and the Law; the Nootbaar Institute on Law, Religion, and Ethics; and the Wm.
 Byrne, Jr., Judicial Clerkship Institute.
-The Institute for Entertainment, Media, Sports, and Culture was created to pursue research and generate leadership in media and entertainment, with programs involving three of the five schools.
+The Institute for Entertainment, Media, and Sports was created to pursue research and generate leadership in media and entertainment, with programs involving three of the five schools.
 A number of new graduate degrees were offered, including the master of legal studies at the law school and the master of science in applied finance and in global business at the Graziadio Business School.
 The Graduate School of Education and Psychology developed the University's first PhD program, due in large measure to Benton's support.
 While college rankings tell only a part of a university's story, Pepperdine's U.S. News & World Report ranking remained steadily among the top 60 universities in the country while Benton was in office, finishing in both 2018 and 2019 at Number 46.

 Following the announcement that Jim Gash (JD '93), associate dean for strategic planning and external relations at the School of Law, would succeed him as president of Pepperdine on August 1, 2019, Benton was named President Emeritus and continues to serve the University beyond the conclusion of his presidency.
 In a Pepperdine Magazine article that celebrated Benton's impact on the University throughout his Pepperdine career and the legacy he would leave on a place about which he cared so deeply, he expressed, "Wherever I am, whatever I am doing, I will always look for ways to advance Pepperdine."